-Management of environmental sustainability
+3.3 Management of environmental sustainability

-Environmental Policy and Guidelines
+- 1. Environmental Policy and Guidelines - 1.1 Environmental Policy

-1. Environmental Policy

 Alucon Public Company Limited is a manufacturer of aluminum packaging by emphasizing the production of good and high-quality products and realizing the responsibility to employees, communities, society, and the environment.
 The Company shall arrange the environmental management system to be a part of the business operation, taking into account the impact on the environment in every production process.
-This shall be seriously practiced and continuously develop under the Company's policy.
+This shall be seriously practiced and continuously developed under the Company's policy.

-2. Practices
+1.2 Practices